Mount Allison University Campus

 Prereq: 6 credits from SOCI 3001, 3011, 3301, 3311; or permission of the Department

 This course focuses on the relationship between ideas and their social and cultural contexts.
-It critically examines various forms of knowledge, including common sense, scientific knowledge, and feminist epistemology.
+It critically examines various forms of knowledge, including common sense, scientific knowledge, and propaganda.
+In addition, the course explores forms and tactics of hegemonic and counter hegemonic knowledge.
 (Format: Seminar 3 Hours)

 Representations of Social Problems